3.11.6 Fully meeting requirements

 Study or training in Workforce Australia

-Job seekers in Workforce Australia Online may also be able to satisfy their points target if they are undertaking full-time study in an eligible course.
+Job seekers in Workforce Australia Online may also be able to meet their points target if they are undertaking full-time study in an eligible course.
 Online participants should contact the Digital Services Contact Centre to have their points requirement adjusted if required.